h0ru/AMSI-Reaper/README.md

 # AMSI-Reaper
 ![reaper](https://github.com/h0ru/AMSI-Reaper/assets/117091833/24861e69-df06-477d-8844-a0d4015ef830)

+## Disclaimer
+- *__The AMSI-Reaper tool is designed mainly for educational and research purposes.
+The author is not responsible for any misuse, damage, or legal consequences caused by the use of this tool.__*

 ## Overview
 - AMSI-Reaper is a tool developed in both PowerShell and C# (.NET Framework v4.0) designed to bypass the Anti-Malware Scan Interface [(AMSI)](https://learn.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal) in Windows.
 - AMSI is a built-in security feature in Windows that allows applications and services to integrate with antimalware products.